aleph2c/miros/doc/zero_to_one.rst

 Let's answer their challenge for deep meaning, by using one of their universes to make a toaster oven:

-.. _zero_to_one-a-simple-example:
+.. _zero-to-one-a-simple-example:

 A Simple Example: Toaster Oven
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Software development is the process of continual improvement.
-We get an idea about what we want to build, then we design it, then build it.
-Then we get an idea about how to improve our previous work, then we design it, then build it.

-Each loop of activity can be called an iteration, or a sprint (if your team is following an Agile methodology).
-So to make this toaster oven statechart example realistic, I will break it's design process up into 6 iterations.
+To make this toaster oven statechart example seem like a real software project, I will break it's design process up into 6 steps, or iterations.

-Each iteration will have a specification, a picture and the code needed to manifest the design.
-Examine the code and see if it makes sense, then read through the questions and answers about the code that will follow the example.
+Each iteration will have a specification, a design diagram and the code needed to match the design diagram.
+Then I will prove that the code works and I'll provide links to a bunch of questions and answers about the code.

-If you have a question that I haven't answered, just email it to me and I'll get back to you.
+You can use these links to choose the questions you want to see the answers too, or just skip onto the next iteration.

 Each iteration will be heavily linked so that you can quickly bounce around in its documentation.